-Use the Process Instances pane to view process instances on an Orchestrator.
-You can use either the Process Instances pane or a Process Watch object to monitor and edit an instance.
-The Process Instances pane filters instances on an Orchestrator by state.
+Use CA Process Automation Process Instances to view instances of processes on an Orchestrator.
+You can use either the Process Instances or a Process Watch object to monitor and edit an instance of a process.
+The Process Instances filters processes on an Orchestrator by state.

 - 1. Log in to the CA Process Automation web interface. - 2.
-Click the Operations tab, then click Links, Process Instances.
+Click Operations tab, Links, Process Instances.

-The Process Instances pane displays the instances.
-The State filter is enabled by default and displays instances in the following states:
+The Process Instances pane displays the process instances.
+By default the State filter is enabled and displays the Running, Blocked, Waiting, Suspended, and Queued instances.

-- Running

-- Blocked

-- Waiting

-- Suspended

-- Queued

-- 3. Take one of the following actions to set the state filter:

-- To display all instances in a single state, click State, Filters in the drop-down menu and select the appropriate state.
-The drop-down menu lists the following states in addition to the default states listed in Step 2:
+- 3. To display all processes in a single state, click State, Filters from the right drop-down arrow.
+In addition to the default states, you can select one or more of the following filters to view process instances with other states.

 - Completed

 - Failed

 - Aborted

-The Process Instance pane displays the instances in the selected states.
+The Process Instance panel displays the process instances with the selected states.

-- To filter process instances by their names, click Instance, Filters in the drop-down menu and enter the filter text. - 4.
+- 4. To filter process instances by their names, click Instance, Filters from the drop-down arrow and enter the filter text. - 5.
 Set the date filter. - a.
-Click Start time, Filters in the drop-down menu. - b.
-Select the start of the date range. - c.
-Click End Time, Filters in the drop-down menu. - d.
-Select the end of the date range.
+Click the Start time, Filters from the right drop-down arrow.
+Select the start date of the date range. - b.
+Click the End Time, Filters from the right drop-down arrow.
+Select the end date of the date range.

-The selected date range displays for the instance filter.
+The date for the selected date range displays for the selected instance filter.